VickieAbdul/Digits-Classification/README.md

 # Digits-Classification
 ### Objective
-Use logistic regression to classify handwritten digits with the dataset available in scikit-learn, known as the load_digits dataset.
+Using logistic regression to classify handwritten digits with the the load_digits dataset available in scikit-learn .